Brandy Nālani McDougall: Early life and education

 McDougall was born and raised on the island of Maui in the upcountry region of Kula.
 She is Kānaka Maoli with ancestral lineages to Hawaiʻi, Maui, and Kauaʻi and also has ancestry from China and Scotland.
 Having grown up around storytellers, McDougall has long since been exposed to moʻolelo, which comprises stories, genealogy, legend, myths, and history.
 Additionally, her father was a musician and a writer, which molded her understanding of poetry as a platform for her own telling of genealogy, culture, and memory.
 McDougall began reading when she was four years old as reading was important for the family.

 McDougall graduated in Kamehameha Schools in 1994 and later attended Whittier College where she earned a BA in English.
 She received an MFA in creative writing from the University of Oregon, where she also spent time teaching poetry and Ethnic Studies.
 In 2002, she was awarded a Fulbright grant and went to Aotearoa to interview Indigenous Pacific Creative writers and studied Indigenous Pacific literature.
 McDougall attained a PhD in English with a specialization in Contemporary Kānaka Maoli literature in 2011 at the University of Hawaiʻi at Mānoa.
 She later received the Mellon-Hawaiʻi Postdoctoral Fellowship and Ford Foundation Postdoctoral Fellowship awards in 2013, which supported her work to revise her dissertation into her first book Finding Meaning: Kaona and Contemporary Hawaiian Literature.

 Profession

 McDougall is an associate professor in the American Studies Department of the University of Hawaiʻi at Mānoa specializing in Indigenous Studies.
-Her fields of study include; Indigenous literatures and critical theory, American imperialism in the Pacific, Indigenous rights, and sovereignty movements.
-Her ongoing research focuses on the rhetorics and aesthetics of Indigenous womenʻs activist fashion within land and water protection movements.
+Her fields of study include: Indigenous literatures and critical theory, American imperialism in the Pacific, Indigenous rights, and sovereignty movements.
+Her ongoing research focuses on the rhetorics and aesthetics of Indigenous women's activist fashion within land and water protection movements.
 In 2024, she presented at the Hawai'i Contemporary Art Summit.